warmuuh/milkman/readme.md

 latest changes can be seen in the [Changelog](changelog.md)

+# FAQ

+some resolved issues and FAQs are available in the [wiki](https://github.com/warmuuh/milkman/wiki).

 # Features

  * **Everything is a plugin:** Request-types (e.g. Http Request), request-aspects (e.g. Headers, Body, etc), editors for request aspects (e.g. table-based editors for headers), importers, whatever it is, you can extend it.
 The core application only handles Workspaces with Environments, Collections, Requests and their aspects.